 ‘So What can we do about this tragic situation?
 How can we help these people find their way out of such misery?’
 Mrs. Spoon sighed audibly, unable to contain her anguish.

 The brainstorming began.
 There were suggestions about building more soup kitchens and temporary shelters.
-Then came a suggestion from one of the newest members; an idea for tourism development in the impoverished living areas.
+Then came a suggestion from one of the newest members – an idea for tourism development in the impoverished living areas.

 Everyone trained their eyes and ears toward this member.
 She suggested building luxury resorts disguised as slum dwellings within these towns, so the affluent can live among the poor for a few days to experience first-hand what these poor creatures were enduring.
 She also added that it would be a good experience for their children to see the real world.

 Excitement began to build in the room, as everyone liked the novelty of the idea.
 It was fresh thinking they said.
 They admired this out-of-the-box thinking and began to build on it.
 A project began to shape up.
 The hotelier’s wife offered to discuss with her husband about constructing the resorts.
 Few others talked about merchandising opportunities.
 Others came up with ideas to promote the project.
-Everyone agreed that a significant portion of this venture should be donated to the Magnanimous Minority committee so that they can continue with the charity work of aiding the impoverished.
+Everyone agreed that a significant portion of this venture should be donated to the Magnanimous Minority committee so that they could continue with the charity work of aiding the impoverished.

-Mrs. Spoon offered to discuss the idea with the tourism minister in the upcoming gala she was throwing for several members of the government the following weekend.
+Mrs. Spoon offered to discuss the idea with the tourism minister at the upcoming gala she was throwing for several members of the government the following weekend.
 One of the members offered to discuss the idea with the finance minister about government funding for the project.

 Mrs. Spoon concluded the meeting by thanking the attendees and the eminent scholars.
-‘This has been a very fruitful session’, she said, ‘We have accomplished much.
+‘This has been a very fruitful session,’ she said, ‘We have accomplished much.
 Please join me in the coffee-room to celebrate the birth of a new project, ‘Uplift by Tourism.’